AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Quick links to manage groups (Open/Edit/Publish/Delete Groups) are not visible to the Community administrators (Group admin/Site admin) (NPR-31627).
 * A submitted blog is not displayed unless the page is manually refreshed/reload (NPR-31599).
 * The JCR query used by the "Mentions" feature is case sensitive and takes too long to return results (NPR-31475).
-* AEM 6.5 Uber jar file throws exeception, cq-social-translation bundle missing from AEM 6.5 Uber jar file (NPR-31186).
+* AEM 6.5 Uber jar file throws exception, `cq-social-translation` bundle missing from AEM 6.5 Uber jar file (NPR-31186).
 * Jackson Databind libraries updated to version 2.9.9.3 to address new vulnerabilities (NPR-30967).
 * Activities and Notifications titles are inconsistent (NPR-30941).
 * Pagination is not working properly in Communities Blogs (NPR-30914).